 What Is Atherosclerosis?

-It is the primary source of heart attack and stroke in Western countries(2).
+Narrowing of the arteries from plaques is the primary source of heart attack and stroke in Western countries(2,3).
 However, it could occur in the artery anywhere in the body, such as the legs, and kidneys, and not just in the heart.

 When the CB2 receptor is triggered, it stimulates a response that fights inflammation.
 This anti-inflammatory response has been found to be useful for treating inflammation-related conditions(5).
 And these may provide therapeutic benefits for atherosclerosis patients, too.